Questions related to LiPo Batteries are some of the most common I get.

 understanding of what makes an RC LiPo battery tick, what to expect, and how to properly care

 for them.
-Hopefully saving you from a few costly mistakes.
+Hopefully saving you from a few costly, and potentially dangerous mistakes.

 On top of all that, what I really wanted to get across is that even though electric powered RC flight may not seem as complicated or fussy as fuel powered; there is much more to it than most people first realize.

-If you found this article useful, please tell others and link back to it so we can all make electric RC'ing safer and of course "more fun"!
+If you found this article useful, feel free to bookmark the page for your future reference as LiPo questions arise.
+Likewise please tell others and link back to it so we can all make electric RC'ing safer and of course - more fun!